 The requirements of the appeals process must be consistent with fair hearing established at 42 CFR Part 431, Subpart E. An approved waiver beneficiary will be granted a fair hearing when dis-enrolled from participation or for any waiver service that is denied, reduced, terminated or suspended.
-DMA will waive the opportunity for a fair hearing when: 1.
-The Community Alternatives Program (CAP) special coverage codes/CAP evidence have not been entered or has been removed from eligibility system which indicates the individual has not been approved or is no longer approved for waiver participation; 2.
-The HCBS Service Request Form is incomplete or has been denied; 3.
-The waiver beneficiary's Medicaid eligibility is terminated (a hearing will be offered to the participant by the Medicaid eligibility department); 4.
-The waiver beneficiary is in a Medicaid sanction period.
-Waiver beneficiaries who misappropriate assets invoke a violation to Medicaid rules which places them in a sanction period.
-This sanction period temporarily deems the waiver beneficiary ineligible for Medicaid; and 5.
+When an incomplete application is submitted, the waiver participant and family is informed of the missing information or the incompleteness of the application.
+Technical assistance is provided to collect the missing information in order to make an informed decision about the appropriateness of the request.
+The CAP Business systems will not generate an appeal notice when any one of the conditions listed are presented: 1.
+The Community Alternatives Program (CAP) special coverage codes/CAP evidence have not been entered or has been removed from eligibility system which indicates the individual has not been approved or is no longer approved to received Medicaid (the Medicaid Eligibility Unit will provide the appeal notice); 2.
+The HCBS Service Request Form is incomplete or has been denied due to technically that did not result in enough information to process the request; 3.
+The waiver beneficiary's Medicaid eligibility is terminated or the beneficiary is in a Medicaid sanction period (a hearing will be offered to the participant by the Medicaid eligibility department); Waiver beneficiaries who misappropriate assets invoke a violation to Medicaid rules which places them in a sanction period.
+This sanction period temporarily deems the waiver beneficiary ineligible for Medicaid; and 4.
 The waiver beneficiary's Medicaid coverage is in deductible status.
 Individuals participating in the waiver are afforded deeming of income which waives resources and assets over the established poverty limit.
 The calculation of income and assets may impose a monthly spend down, the waiver beneficiary must incur prior to effective date of Medicaid.
+When a deductible is not met, the beneficiary is informed of the amount of medical expenses that are needed to incur the deductible.
+Technical assistance is provided to the waiver participant to identify if expenses were incurred for a specific month.
+Errors in the calculation of incurred expenses are shared with the Medicaid eligibility unit for follow-up.

 Under the provision of the CAP waiver, if an adverse decision is made due to Medicaid eligibility reasons, a waiver beneficiary must grieve to the Medicaid eligibility department to allow the CAP services to continue as authorized.
-A waiver beneficiary must be fully authorized for Medicaid in the categories of Medicaid for the Blind(MAB) and Medicaid for the Disabled (MAD)-ABD, Medicaid for Children Receiving Adoption Assistance (I-AS), Medicaid for Children Receiving Foster Care Assistance (H-SF).
+A waiver beneficiary must be fully authorized for Medicaid in the categories of Medicaid for the Blind(MAB) and Medicaid for the Disabled (MAD)-ABD, Medicaid for Children Receiving Adoption Assistance (I-AS), Medicaid for Children Receiving Foster Care Assistance

+(H-SF)